 Lifetime Capital Gains Exemption (LCGE)

 If you are a business owner in Canada or operate a farm or a fishery, you can benefit from the Lifetime Capital Gains Exemption.
 The amount of the exemption changes annually, however, it is currently close to $1 million.
-To clarify, business owners in Canada who mainly do business here can reduce capital gains by the exemption amount when selling a business or property.
+Canadian business owners can only use the LCGE when they sell a business through a share sale.
+In addition, they must meet some other specific criteria.
+But this exemption is meant to reduce tax when selling a business which are quite large transactions usually resulting in a gain.

 Are dividends considered capital gains?

 Not all purchases are paid for in full on the sale of an asset.
-There are instances where, let’s say, you pay out a portion of a sale in year one.
+There are instances where you pay out a portion of a sale in year one.
 Then, you pay off the remainder over a number of years.
+Often, this is a component of a large sale to ease the cash flow of the transaction.
 In these cases, the CRA may allow a Capital Gains Reserve claim.
 With this option, you claim the portion of the sale paid in that year, rather than the entirety of the sale price at once.

 What is are the ‘superficial loss’ rules?

 Superficial loss rules are for situations where someone tries circumventing capital gains tax by selling an asset, claiming a loss, and then buying it back right away.
-To clarify, the CRA created it to deal with anyone trying to cheat the system.
-The rule states that, if you sell and repurchase the exact same investment within 30 days, you can’t claim a capital loss.
+To clarify, the CRA created it to deal with anyone trying to cheat the system or evade tax.
+The rule states that, if you sell and repurchase the exact same investment within 30 days, you can’t claim a capital loss on your tax return.

 These rules also apply if you sell a property, for example, and a family member purchases the exact same property from you within those 30 days.